 The best omnichannel solutions rely on event-driven workflow automation.
 Event-driven means that you can configure an outreach action—whether text, email, callback, or smart voicemail drops—to take place when it’s triggered by one or more specific events.

 For example, you send an email and that email gets opened.
-With event-driven workflow automation, you can automate an action based on this event, ensuring a call is placed, say, two minutes after this email is opened.
+With event-driven workflow automation, you can automate an action based on this event, ensuring a call is placed, say, 10 minutes after this email is opened.

 But the chain reaction doesn’t have to end there.
 With the right system, you should be able to automate a workflow based on a long list of interlinked events, creating thousands of different outcomes that are tailored to your particular marketing and sales strategy.